 Some general Canadian rules to follow while driving:

-- In Canada, you drive on the right side of the road and pass on the left.
+- Always drive on the right-hand side of the road.

-- Driving in Canada under the influence of alcohol (DUI) is prohibited.
+- Driving under the influence of alcohol is illegal and taken very seriously.

 Pro Tip: In case of any kind of emergency while driving in Canada, you can contact the Canadian Automobile Association for help. |